mcds-cmu/11634/f22/fall_final_presentation.md

 <h2>Programmable Storage</h2>
 <img src="https://i.postimg.cc/2y1y4Lb9/system-diagram-Jiuzhi-Yu.png" alt="Jiuzhi" width="500" height="400" />
 <p>Jiuzhi Yu, Sumanth Rao</p>
 <p>With more data to analyze in this big data era, traditional CPU-centric processing is constrained by the large volume of data transferred between the storage system and memory.
-In the meantime, with the advances in the computational storage devices in the industry, we are seeing the potential of offloading computation to a storage device to optimize the applications which process large amounts of data.In this project, we explore the potential of offloading RocksDB compaction operations and demonstrate the performance gain for the operation itself and for the whole system.<br /><br /> Monday, December 12<br /> GHC 8102<br /> 10:00-10:40<br /> <a href="https://cmu.zoom.us/j/99052277357?pwd=M0dhSDVCQ2gra1VlM3d4YTV1VjVkdz09"> Zoom link</a></p>
+In the meantime, with the advances in the computational storage devices in the industry, we are seeing the potential of offloading computation to a storage device to optimize the applications which process large amounts of data.In this project, we explore the potential of offloading RocksDB compaction operations and demonstrate the performance gain for the operation itself and for the whole system.<br /><br /> Monday, December 12<br /> GHC 8102<br /> 10:00-10:40<br /> <a href="https://youtu.be/lPb9bJuscrc"> Presentation Recording</a></p>
 </td>
 </tr>
 <tr style="text-align: center;">